sourmash-bio/sourmash/doc/command-line.md

 is only 41.8% of the metagenome content, while the Archaeal genome is 58.1% of the metagenome content.

+Note: you can specify a list of files to load signatures from in a text file passed to `sourmash lca summarize` with the `--query-from-file` flag; these files will be appended to the `--query` input.

 ### `sourmash lca gather`

 The `sourmash lca gather` command finds all non-overlapping